Tap services to view more information

-This Open Bore 3T MRI produces a high-powered magnetic field.
-Because they are the highest-powered MRI machines, they require special considerations or protocols to fulfill certain diagnostic criteria for the referring physician.
-3T MRI scanners produce clear images that can be conducted quicker.
-3T MRIs are ideal for imaging small bones, breast tissue, musculoskeletal structures, spine, and vascular flow.
-Its large 70cm open bore enhances patient comfort to reach a wider range of patients including larger bodies and those who struggle with claustrophobia.
+An 3T MRI produces a high-powered magnetic field.
+A 3T is one of the highest-powered MRI machines and meets special considerations or protocols to fulfill certain diagnostic criteria for the referring physician.
+The 3T MRI produces clear images ideal for imaging small bones, breast tissue, musculoskeletal structures, spine, and vascular flow.
+The large 70cm bore opening enhances patient comfort to reach a wider range of patients including larger bodies and those who struggle with claustrophobia.

 A CT scan, also known as a CAT scan or Computed Tomography, is a special kind of X-ray that takes pictures of a cross-section of a part of your body.
 CT scan images provide more detailed information than traditional X-rays are able to.
 CT scans are used to quickly examine people who may have internal injuries and may be used to observe internal organs and tissues of the body to diagnose disease or injury.

 Fluoroscopy uses injected contrast dye and an X-Ray machine to take a continuous series of X-rays instead of individual snapshots.
 It is most commonly used to evaluate parts of your body that are moving in order to create a short video of your body system in motion.
 It is particularly useful for observing the digestive, urinary, respiratory, and reproductive systems and their functioning.

 A myelogram is a specialized fluoroscopy, performed by a radiologist, that uses an injection of contrast medium into the space around the spinal cord to highlight the spinal cord and spinal nerves.
 A myelogram is particularly useful for those patients who cannot undergo an MRI for assessing spinal for disc abnormalities, nerve roots issues, and other spinal tissue concerns.